shazow/miniLock/README.md

 A recipient `a`'s long-term keys are denoted as `recipientSecret[a]` and `recipientPublic[a]`.

-The sender appends the bytes signalling the beginning of the header to the final encrypted file.
+The sender creates the final encrypted file by writing the bytes signalling the beginning of the header.

 A random 32-byte `fileKey` and a random 24-byte `fileNonce` are generated and used to symmetrically encrypt the plaintext bytes using TweetNaCL's `xsalsa20-poly1305` construction.